Preparing for Your Surgery

 - Your Body

-Dr. Zemmel performs breast augmentation with a deep sedation or general anesthesia.
+Dr. Zemmel and Dr. Reddy perform breast augmentation with a deep sedation or general anesthesia.
 You will sleep through the entire operation.
 You will be unaware of the entire surgery, and be pain free while surgery is taking place.
-Dr. Zemmel and the anesthesia provider will give you medication before, during, and after surgery for nausea.
-Dr. Zemmel and the anesthesia team will take ever precaution to prevent post operative nausea and vomiting and to make you as comfortable as possible.
+Your surgeon and the anesthesia provider will give you medication before, during, and after surgery for nausea.
+They will take ever precaution to prevent post operative nausea and vomiting and to make you as comfortable as possible.

 The Actual Surgery

-The incisional approach for inserting your implant will depend on your breast shape and Dr. Zemmel’s recommendation.
+The incisional approach for inserting your implant will depend on your breast shape and your surgeon’s recommendation.
 The incision can be made either in the crease under the breast (Inframammary), around the areola (the periaerolar approach), or in the armpit (transaxillary).
-Dr. Zemmel will make every effort to place the incision so that the final scar will be as hidden as possible.
+Our surgeons will make every effort to place the incision so that the final scar will be as hidden as possible.

-Dr. Zemmel completes a primary breast augmentation surgery in approximately one hour.
+Dr. Zemmel and Dr. Reddy complete a primary breast augmentation surgery in approximately one hour.
 Absorbable stitches are used to close the incisions so the are no sutures to remove.
 You will wake up from surgery with a light dressing in place and a soft sports bra for additional support.
-Dr. Zemmel typically sees his breast augmentation patients one to two days after surgery for follow up.
+Dr. Zemmel and Dr. Reddy typically see their breast augmentation patients one to two days after surgery for follow up.
 You will leave the dressings in place until your first follow up visit.

-Dr. Zemmel provides his patients with very close postoperative follow up and remains in constant communication with his patients.
-You be given Dr. Zemmel’s private cell phone number in the event that any issues arise.
+Our surgeons provide patients with very close postoperative follow up and remains in constant communication with their patients.
+You will be given their private cell phone number in the event that any issues arise.

 Recovery After Surgery

 You will feel tired for 24 to 48 hours after surgery, but you will be up and around quickly.
-Dr. Zemmel will let you shower 48 hours after surgery and you will be allowed to perform your normal activities of daily living at that time.
+You will be allowed to shower 48 hours after surgery, and will also be able to perform your normal activities of daily living at that time.
 You will not be allowed to perform any heavy lifting or upper extremity work for 10 to 14 days after surgery.
 This is to ensure that the implants heal in proper position and do not move.

 Risks Of Breast Augmentation Surgery